crpiceda/qdyn2exodus/README.md

 *Note: the "devel" branch of GOLEM is the "up-to-date" branch which is updated only if all tests are passing.*

-#### 4. test
+#### 4. test (still to be uploaded since qdyn snapshot file is really heavy)
 There is a test example (which I took from the only 3D tutorial from the Qdyn website).
+You can find it inside the test/tut_04/gold.
+It comes with a state file in paraview which you can use to create the movie you also find in the same repository.
-It is hardcoded, so once compiled, any launch of the executable will run it.
+Caveat: It is hardcoded, so once compiled, any launch of the executable will run it.
 Any user should modify the original source code to his/her needs.
 These are just a couple of changes in the main file:
 * "_input_folder_name" --> a string poiting to the mother directory of the test you want to run
 * "_input_file_name"   --> a string poiting to the name of the qdyn snapshot you want to convert.
 Caveat: the original format from qdyn is not easily handling!
 Therefore, I require to reprocess the original file to create a well formatted csv file like in the example provided(I make it directly in the original qdyn python interface)
 * "_input_file_name_last" --> a string poiting to the name of the qdyn last snapshot you want to convert